 As an increasing amount of Ukrainians are fleeing to Denmark, it has become necessary to create a more flexible system in the municipalities to secure the education of Ukrainian children and young people.

-The measure will be submitted for urgent consideration in the Danish parliament at the end of May 2022, with the aim of it being enacted and initiated as soon as possible.
-The measure will be reevaluated in August 2022.
+The measure was submitted for urgent consideration in the Danish parliament at the end of May 2022 and was reevaluated in August 2022.

 In the beginning of the year 2022 about 2,000 children between the age of 5 and 14 years were attending classes in Danish schools.
 As a part of the special act, every child and young citizen from Ukraine who has a residence permit will be able to go to school and get special education.
 This entails that the class sessions which is normally in Danish will be in English instead.